 The games I’ve been playing have been piling up in my “to review” queue, so let’s flush that queue with some mini reviews!
 This is also a wonderful distraction from our collective impending doom at the hands of Hurricane Irma.

-Ratchet and Clank (PS4): Damn near close to a perfect remake.
+Ratchet and Clank (PS4): Damn near perfect remake.
 Looks absolutely drop-dead gorgeous (and somehow even better on a PS4 Pro), controls fantastically, has plenty of compelling, fun progression and exploration hooks, and is loaded with diverse, playful weapons and tools.
 It’s an absolute must-buy for any PS4 owner.

 Sly 2: Band of Thieves (HD Collection, PS3): On my continuing quest to be better informed about raccoon video game history, I recently finished the main story in Sly 2.
 The game, like its predecessor, offers smooth framerates, tight controls, and somewhat-muddy cel-shaded graphics.
 This iteration adds more playable characters and attempts more one-off mechanics, mini-games, and scenarios, and really doesn’t seem much better for it.
 Each game world is now an “open” world, which really just adds padding time of having to walk to each mission and little else.
 There’s still unskippable cutscenes and tutorials, atrocious turret controls, unnecessary upgrades, and the artifact of PS2-era character-driven platformers.
 It’s sad that these early 3D games that pushed the envelope are going to fall apart over time, but I’m glad the HD collection exists.
 I know this game is old, and feels like it would have been the best thing out there when it first came out.
 Recommended for raccoons and video game historians.